MBS Xojo Developer Conference and Training

 The values returned by these functions are only updated by BackupStep.
 If the source database is modified during a backup operation, then the values are not updated to account for any extra pages that need to be updated or the size of the source database file changing.

-Function: Returns the number of pages in total.
+Returns the number of pages remaining.

 Each call to BackupStep sets two values inside the SQLite3BackupMBS object: the number of pages still to be backed up and the total number of pages in the source databae file.
 The BackupRemaining and BackupPageCount interfaces retrieve these two values, respectively.